 Measurements in DIN baffle in 70cm distance at 2,83V.
 Level scaled to 1m

 Very good linearity.
-Full level already from 1,8kHz (exception blue).
+Full level from 1,8kHz (exception blue).
 High efficiency (94dB / 2,83V).
-From 3kHz low dispersion, including to + -2dB.
-With separations> = 2,5kHz no problems are to be expected.
+From 3kHz low dispersion, below that up to + -2dB.
+No problems are to be expected with separations> = 2,5 kHz.

 No disturbances recognizable.
 The different pronounced impedance peaks indicate different quantities of ferrofluid.